GoogleCloudPlatform/solution-acceleration-toolkit/docs/tfengine/README.md

   - For example, the
         [org foundation example](../../examples/tfengine/org_foundation.hcl) can
         be used to define org level components and folders.
-Then, the [sample team example](../../examples/tfengine/team.hcl) can be used to define projects and resources within one of the folders.
+Then, the [team example](../../examples/tfengine/team.hcl) can be used to define projects and resources within one of the folders.

 - Break up Terraform state files into
     [logical deployments](https://www.hashicorp.com/resources/evolving-infrastructure-terraform-opencredo/)